Submitty/submitty.github.io/_docs/student/late_days.md

 ## How many Late Days have I used so far?

-To review the late day status and usage for all of your assignments, click on the "Show my late days information" button from the main navigation page for the course.
+To review the late day status and usage for all of your assignments, click on the "My Late Days" link from the sidebar.

 ![](/images/LateDays.png)